Agriculture (AG)

 AG 4681.
 Student Teaching in Agriculture, Food, and Natural Resources 6-12.

-Students will apply knowledge and skills learned during the teacher preparation program while engaging in clinical practice with experienced Agriculture mentor teachers in school settings with university instruction and supervision.
+This course allows students to apply knowledge and skills learned during the teacher preparation program while engaging in clinical practice with experienced Agricultural Education mentor teachers in school settings with university instruction and supervision.
+Students engage in all three components of the total agricultural education program including classroom instruction, FFA supervision, and Supervised Agricultural Experience (SAE) engagement.
+Students are also engaged in activities that an Agricultural Education teacher is responsible for including professional development and teacher inservice.
 This culmination experience is required for Texas teacher certification.
 Prerequisite: Minimum 2.75 Overall GPA and instructor approval.

 6 Credit Hours.
 0 Lecture Contact Hours.
 6 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Writing Intensive